Carrie Underwood Says 'Really Sweet' Son Is Preparing for a Sibling

 "We did ask him [if he had a name suggestion], and he did say, ‘Isaiah Michael Fisher,’ which is, of course, his name and would be confusing,” Underwood quipped.
 "He wants to name everything his name because he thinks that’s special.”

-And while she’s excited about baby no. 2, Underwood is currently very focused on her son’s talents.
+While the "Cry Pretty" singer is excited about baby no. 2, she is currently very focused on her son’s talents.
 When Fallon asked if she listens to Isaiah singing, she replied, "I try, is that wrong?
-I’m like judging my three-and-a-half-year-old child to see if he can sing.”
+I’m like judging my 3-and-a-half-year-old child to see if he can sing.”

-Following Underwood’s pregnancy news, a source opened up to ET, saying, “This baby is incredibly exciting because it represents new beginnings after a very challenging year.
-She is ready to put her accident behind her and focus on her family and her new album release.”
+Following Underwood’s pregnancy news, a source opened up to ET, saying, “This baby is incredibly exciting because it represents new beginnings after a very challenging year.”

 Underwood’s album, Cry Pretty, is available now, and she performed her new single, “Love Wins,” on The Tonight Show.